 This dynamic can play out within the self in various ways.
-One way is when we desire to be relaxed and at ease with our circumstances when in reality we feel frustrated and powerless.
+One way is when we desire to be relaxed and at ease with our circumstances whereas in truth, we feel frustrated and powerless.
 The tendency in this scenario is trying to choose one or the other, either coercing ourselves to feel good or ok because we really desire to, or drowning in the discomfort of how we feel, in other words feeling powerless to our emotional or physical reality.

 What would it be like to increase our capacity to "be present" or fully be as we are and where we are AND acknowledge our preferences and desires for something different?
 We no longer have to deny where we are in favor of how or where we should be, nor do we have to exclude our desires or preferences for change in the name of "accepting what is."
 In addition to this we can then increase our capacity to celebrate when our desires and preferences match the reality we're experiencing.